-3. To bind segments to LAN ports of the built-in switch please use 'Ports ans VLANs settings' section.
-In our case port 2 included to 'Guest network' segment, and remain ports belongs to 'Home network' segment.
+3. To bind segments to the LAN ports of the built-in switch, please use the 'Ports and VLANs settings' section.
+In our case, port 2 is included in the Guest segment, and the remaining ports belong to the Home segment.

 If you use VLAN, you can specify VLAN ID and bind the required ports to the segment.